respir19/respirateur/README.md

 All modules should be buildable with parts, materials and skills that are available close to the locations where the ventilators are needed.

-Currently we have developed a working prototype for a ventilator pressure regulator achiving the goal of getting constant, adjustable PIns and PExp Pressures with widely avalable Parts.
+Currently we have developed a working prototype for a ventilator pressure regulator achiving the goal of getting constant, adjustable PIns and PExp Pressures with widely available Parts.

 ## Pressure Regulator
 ### Prototype Video